Overview in images of Synchroon Office, a project by Space Encounters Office for Architecture

-Both the existing building and the sustainable objectives formed mandatory preconditions for the choice of materials.
-The use of tiles as a basic material was motivated by our ambition to ignore the prevailing clichés about circularity and offices: a material that does not evoke typical office associations but which does possess the solidity and richness of stone.
-The green filler in the tile work subtly connects the wall construction with the plants arranged.
+The use of tiles as a basic material was motivated by our ambition to ignore the prevailing clichés about circularity and offices by introducing a material that does not evoke typical office associations, but which does possess the solidity and richness of stone.
+The green filler in the tile work subtly connects the wall construction with the verdant layer of plants above.